Gignoot/Ender-5-pro-Firmware-bugfix2.0.x/README.md

 Instructions to Flash the firmware:

-Put the firmware*.bin file on your SDCARD , turn off your printer, insert the sdcard into your printer and turn on the printer.
+Put the firmware_20210320-220916.bin file on your SDCARD , turn off your printer, insert the sdcard into your printer and turn on the printer.

 Wait a few seconds for the bleu screen to go away and the initial boot screen appears.